javadch/rquis/README.md

 # RQt
-R Package that enables access to XQt APIs
+R Package that enables access to the XQt APIs